suurjaak/Skyperious/README.md

 If running from pip installation, run `skyperious` from the command-line.
-If running from straight source code, launch `skyperious.sh` where shell scripts are supported, or launch `skyperious.bat` under Windows, or open a terminal and run `python -m skyperious` in Skyperious directory.
+If running from straight source code, launch `skyperious.sh` where shell scripts are supported, or launch `skyperious.bat` under Windows, or open a terminal and run `python2 -m skyperious` in Skyperious directory.

 Installation